 Keloid formation can also occur and is something to consider when having your child’s ears pierced.
 Keloids are bumps or scars that develop when the skin is injured.
 If there is a family history of keloid formation, you may want to consider holding off on having your child’s ears pierced.

 Monitor your child (of any age) for any signs of an allergic reaction.
-Typically, surgical steel studs are used at the time of piercing but when you replace them with other earrings, an allergy to the metal may develop.
-Allergic reactions sometimes mimic that of an infection.
-The skin and external ear may become red, hot and itchy.
+Typically, surgical steel studs are used at the time of piercing, but when you replace them with other earrings, an allergy to the metal may develop.
+Allergic reactions sometimes mimic the symptoms of an infection.
+The skin and external ear may become red, hot, and itchy.
 Removal of the earring should remedy the reaction.
 Hypoallergenic earrings should be used in that instance.

 Use caution when selecting earrings for your children.
 Hoops and dangly earrings can catch on clothing, hair and other items which could cause damage to your child’s ear lobe.

 The important thing to be aware of is watching your child’s earrings closely.
 It is natural for a child to play with their ears when they are pierced.
 It would not take much playing to dislodge an earring from the ear.
 This earring could then be placed in the child’s mouth and be swallowed.
 This is why earrings are considered a choking hazard.